lucasa7733/lucasa7733.github.io/_posts/2018-12-07-weekly-reflection-12.md

 For once in my education I want to really want to engage in the class and work on it outside of school to enhance my understanding of the course.

+# I will come back to this idea of Showing Vulnerability in Learning later in the year.